Living-with-machines/lwmdb/docs/install.md

 !!! warning

-    If the version of the database you are loading is *not* compatible with the current version of the python package, this can cause significant errors.
+    If the version of the database you are loading is *not* compatible with the current version of the python package, this can cause significant errors

 ## Upgrade development version